deadeyejoe/fabrikk/tutorial/referencing-entities.md

 ```
 {% endcode %}

-To switch things up a little, posts are identified by a uuid, so we can use `random-uuid` to generate one.
+To switch things up a little, posts are identified by a uuid, so we can use clojure core's `random-uuid` function to generate one.
 Posts also have a `title` , some `content` , and an `author`.
 It's here we meet our next directive: `one`.

 The `one` directive tells fabrikk that the current entity depends on an entity built by another factory.
 In this case we've given it the id of our user factory (which we mentioned in [factories-and-building.md](factories-and-building.md "mention")), so when we build a post, it'll automatically build a user: